-In 1995 Zurka Interactive was founded with the belief that the power of technology could benefit everyone when married with thoughtful, intuitive design.
-And while that was more than 20 years ago, that idea has remained part of our DNA.
+In 1995 Zurka, Interactive was founded with the belief that the power of technology could benefit everyone when married with thoughtful and intuitive design.
+While this idea occurred more than 20 years ago, it has remained an integral part of our DNA.

 Having built websites for a computer research group starting in 1993, the founder of Zurka was already a big believer in the power of the web but the early years were filled with a variety of projects: CD-ROMs, databased designs, user interfaces for enterprise software, laptop based sales presentations and more.